 Traditional Baba Ghanoush (Eggplant Dip)

-This traditional Middle Eastern dip is a healthy and filling companion to fresh veggies and warm pita!
+This vegan dip is a healthy snack, and a great companion to fresh veggies and warm pita!

 - Kosher salt